PascalW24/Flashcard-quiz-system/README.md

         ```
     - The program reads this file at the beginning to display words in a random order.

-- **Output file:** `user_progress.txt` It writes the words that the user entered correct or incorrect in a additional txt file.
-It contains
+- **Output file:** `user_progress.txt` It writes the words that the user entered correct in a additional txt file.
+It contains a summary of the progressed words.
     - Example:
 		```
+        safe
+        rule
+        besuchen
+        Flughafen
+        tun
         ```
     - The output file serves as a record for